fradelg/phd-thesis/activities/2014/july.md

 - Removed submodule dependencies from OpenCV and OpenMVG: they increses project complexity and at currently they are not modified
     - In fact, QtCreator does not recognize the OpenCV INCLUDEPATH using submodules
-- Debugging triangulation procedures to reduce the high Mean Reprojection Error (around 1000 pixels!)
+- Debugging triangulation procedures to reduce the high Mean Reprojection Error (from 1000 to less than 1.0!)

 ## References